 The building itself is worth visiting, even if only from the outside.
-Admire the ceramic tiles and the rooftop terrace, with a beautiful view of the Tejo river and the 25 de Abril Bridge.
+Admire the ceramic tiles and the rooftop terrace, with a beautiful view to the Tagus river and the 25 de Abril Bridge.
 The free entrance occurs on the first Sunday of every month.

 MAAT – Museu de Arte, Arquitetura e Tecnologia.